-A common problem may occur when one tries to define a coercion to a class c inside the definition of class c.
+A common problem may occur when one tries to define a coercion to a class c while defining class c.
 The problem is due to the type abbreviation not being completely defined yet, and so its subtypes are not clearly known.
 Then, a coercion (\ :> c) or (\ : #c :> c) is taken to be the identity function, as in